webix-hub/docs/data/desktop/pivot.md

 var datatable = $$("pivot").$$("data");
 ~~~

-This allows you use any of datatable [events](api/refs/ui.datatable_events.md) or [API methods](api/refs/ui.datatable_methods.md).
+It allows you to use any of datatable [events](api/refs/ui.datatable_events.md) or [API methods](api/refs/ui.datatable_methods.md).
 At the same time, it's not recommended to redefine datatable properties.

 ~~~js
 //attach event to selection